mredenti/ModernCMake/slides/episodes/introduction.md

 Sequential Execution: Commands in CMakeLists.txt are executed in the order they appear.
 This means that each command can depend on the results of the commands that preceded it.
 Dependencies and Definitions: If a command relies on a variable or target defined by a previous command, changing the order could result in errors or unexpected behavior.
 Scope and Visibility: The scope of variables and targets can be influenced by their position in the script.
 For example, a variable defined within a function or block may not be accessible outside of it.

+## Maybe

+add support with testing frameworks GoogleTest as well as static and dynamic analysis